Who are the men that pick for scraps amongst the ruins at the end of history?

 He's also recently got his pro card in enhanced bodybuilding.

-And he is stood next to this 18-year-old kid whose arms are as big or almost as big as his, 19-inch arms, who claims that he is completely natural and has made this transformation in three years since he began lifting.
+So he is on lots and lots and lots and lots of steroids, is open about that and is a professional bodybuilder who's won competitions right and he's stood next to this 18 year old kid whose arms are as big or almost as big as his 19 inch arms who claims that he is completely natural and has made this transformation in three years since he began lifting.

-And a lot of people like to make the excuse of, well, there is a potential if you have ridiculous genetics that if you train perfectly and really hard, you would be able to make that transformation.
+In the video where Larry Wheels and him train together, you can see the kind of training that they do and a lot of people like to make the excuse of, well, there is a potential if you have ridiculous genetics that if you train perfectly and really hard, you would be able to make that transformation.

-It would be rare once-in-a-lifetime sort of thing to see, which is why it's very unusual that you see it all over the internet.
+It would be rare, once in a lifetime sort of thing to see, which is why it's very unusual that you see it all over the internet.

 But it could be possible if they train right.